This article will answer the question, “I meet the prerequisites, but I can’t understand your course. Why?”

 If these students would have stopped complaining, and followed the instructions right in front of their very eyes, they would have fixed their understanding.

-Yet they prefer to just complain and remain incompetent.
+Yet they prefer to just complain and not use the advice which actually answers their questions.
 Why?

 One of the most common complaints I hear from students is: Why do I have to learn all this math?
 Why isn’t there a library to do what I want?